Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ## Link the Nexmo backend push service with the Firebase application

-To link the `Nexmo backen push service` with the `Firebase application` you need to make a single request.
+To link the Nexmo backend push service with the Firebase application you need to make a single request.

 Fill `VONAGE_APP_ID`, `VONAGE_JWT`, `FIREBASE_PROJECT_ID` and `FIREBASE_TOKEN` with previously obtained values and run the below command: